lachlanmcdonald/grunt-saxicon/README.md

 <h3 id="colors-in-svgs">Colors in SVGs</h3>

 grunt-saxicon only works with the `fill` and `stroke` attributes.
 If you use `style` attributes, you should first convert these to attributes using [svgo] or [grunt-svgmin].
-However, you should disabled the `convertColors` option, so that color keywords like `red` are not converted to `#F00`.

 Styles applied via the `<style>` tag are ignored.